How to (FINALLY) Master Customer Onboarding!

 To help you do this, it’s a good idea to create a plan that breaks your project down into smaller goals.

-Using the example of creating an explainer video for a client, here’s how you could use the Tasks functionality on Project.co to create a plan.
+Using the example of creating an explainer video for a client, here’s how you could use the Tasks tool on Project.co to create a plan.

 You can start by adding all of the tasks required to complete the project, everything from the initial kick off call to the delivery of the final video file.

 Adding a task is simple.
-All you need to do is click Create New Task and then assign each task a date, team member, and department:
+All you need to do is click Create New Task and then assign each task a date, team member, and department.
+You can also drag tasks across multiple dates if you know your team will be working on them over multiple days.

 When your plan is in motion, you can use the kanban view to move tasks along the pipeline: